grantbow/fit/docs/FIT.md

 Version control using git is highly recommended to provide detailed change history, ownership and date/times.

 Other tools are not required.
-To speed up working with issues tools like bug will evolve to meet existing and new needs.
+To speed up working with issues tools like fit will evolve to meet existing and new needs.
 People should even be able to adapt their existing tool back ends to read and write to FIT with no lost data.